Securing Claude Cowork: A Security Practitioner’s Guide

 NIST AI RMF

-RS.RP Respond: Planning IR playbook with Cowork scenarios, escalation path, admin kill-switch (Capabilities toggle), tabletop exercises
+MANAGE 2 Risk response strategies IR playbook with Cowork and Dispatch scenarios, admin kill-switch, tabletop exercises

 Build Your AI Guardrails Now